 A Magna cum Laude graduate from Millsaps College, Dr. Thomas T. Nguyen

 is a board certified plastic surgeon.
 He brings with him a plethora of skill, expertise and knowledge given his 20 plus years of experience in the field.

-Dr. Nguyen is presently the medical director of The Institute of Cosmetic & Reconstructive Surgery.
+Dr. Nguyen is presently the medical director of Orange County Cosmetic & Reconstructive Surgery Center.
 He has engaged in research and contributed to many medical publications and continues to be deeply passionate about providing the best possible treatment for his patients.